 Yet hiring employees is fundamental to the success of your business.
-Having an outstanding crew can help sell more products, improve productivity, and serve customers better.
+Having an outstanding team of store staff can help sell more products, improve productivity, and serve customers better.

-Before you begin the hiring process, it’s recommended that you read the Summary of the Major Laws of the Department of Labor.
+Before you begin the hiring process, we recommend that you read the Summary of the Major Laws of the Department of Labor.
 There are over 180 federal labor laws and regulations you must follow to stay compliant with federal and state governments.
 Here are a few tips to help prepare your business legally:

 Before you hire anyone (and in order to set up payroll), you’ll need to get an employer identification number (EIN) from the IRS.
 EIN’s are also known as an “employer tax ID.”
 You use it to report taxes and other information to your state agencies and the IRS.

 Apply for an EIN on the US government website, and task number one is complete!

 Some state and local governments require businesses to have ID numbers for tax purposes.
 Contact your local and state government official to find out if you need a tax ID number.

 Depending on your labor department, it might be good to keep the following information on hand:

 - Federal employer identification number

 - North American Industry Classification System (NAICS) code